In this article, we’ll explore the main topics you’ll cover in Year 9 Biology, and help you see if you’re ready for it!

 So, are you ready to:

+The next part of the Year 9 Biology syllabus looks at all the different systems in the body.
 Your nervous system is the body’s main communication network.
 It monitors your body’s internal conditions and your surroundings—and helps you respond quickly when something changes.

 It works by sending electrical signals through specialised cells called neurons (nerve cells).
 These signals can travel rapidly over long distances, connecting different parts of your body to your brain.
 Neurons also communicate with each other using special chemicals called neurotransmitters, which makes the system incredibly fast, flexible, and complex.